zen0bit/awesome-stars/topics.md

 ## golang

-- [lucky7xz/drako](https://github.com/lucky7xz/drako) - A grid-based, customizable and extendable command- and TUI-Deck launcher
+- [lucky7xz/drako](https://github.com/lucky7xz/drako) - A grid-based, customizable and extendable TUI-Deck launcher
 - [leukipp/cortile](https://github.com/leukipp/cortile) - Linux auto tiling manager with hot corner support for Openbox, Fluxbox, IceWM, Xfwm, KWin, Marco, Muffin, Mutter and other EWMH compliant window managers using the X11 window system.
 Therefore, this p
 - [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 - [nwg-piotr/gopsuinfo](https://github.com/nwg-piotr/gopsuinfo) - A gopsutil-based command to display system usage info as text in panels like Waybar or icon/text in tint2 and nwg-panel executors